Dimitris Liantinis: Disappearance and death

 Liantinis disappeared on 1 June 1998.
 A taxi driver claimed that he drove the professor on the same day near Sparti (near Taygetos) and that he was wearing a blue shirt and white footwear.

 Liantinis had instructed his cousin to reveal to his daughter, after seven years, the location of the crypt where his remains could be found.
 His cousin did so.
 In July 2005 human bones were found in the area of the mountain Taygetos; forensic examinations verified that it was the body of Liantinis.
 No lethal substances were found to determine the cause of death.

 Some people believe that Liantinis took his own life as a protest against what he saw as the lack of values in modern Greek society.
 In his last letter to his daughter he wrote: "My last act has the meaning of protest for the evil that we, the adults, prepare for the innocent new generations that are coming.
 We live our life eating their flesh.
 A very bad evil.
-My unhappiness for this crime kills me."
+My unhappiness over this crime kills me."